Covid 19: Advice for people severely affected by mental illness & their carers

-Have there been any changes to the Mental Health Act?
+Have there been any changes to the way the Mental Health Act is used?

 The Mental Health Act can be used to detain people in hospital.
 This only happens if someone with a mental disorder is very unwell and they need to be in hospital to keep them or others safe.

-Because of the coronavirus crisis, some changes have been made to the Mental Health Act.
+Because of the coronavirus crisis, some changes have been made to the way the Mental Health Act is being used.

 There is no change to entitlement to free Section 117 after-care.

 I get paranoid about the police, government and health professionals.
 I worry that they are watching me or are wanting to hurt me.